M3TASERVE/website/content/courses/blockchain-101/dashboard.md

 ---
-title: 'Course 1 : Learn Blockchain basics'
+title: '📃 Dashboard'
+version: '✔️ v1.0'
+slug: "dashboard"
+draft: false
+summary: "quick summary"
+number: 1
-weight: 1
+weight: 10
+toc: false
+dashboard: true
 ---

+# Course 1 : Learn Blockchain basics

 Course target: to learn how blockchain works and what it can do